Name Change And Divorce

 Name Change By Petition

 This is the most difficult and costly process, but it is available to any adult regardless of situation or marital status.
 You will need to fill out paperwork, file the forms, pay a fee, and attend a hearing.
-You may also have to undergo a criminal background check and publish a public notice in the newspaper.
+You may also have to undergo a criminal background check and publish a public notice in Read the rest

 My Legal Options After a Car Accident